Amaranthus Coconut Curry (Bhajji Ambat/Randayi Recipe)

 8. Simmer until rawness of the masala goes off.

 9. Tempering: You can temper using garlic or onions.
 Heat oil in a pan, add in smashed garlic or finely chopped onions.
 Fry until they start to brown.
-Add to the curry, mix well.
-Enjoy.
+Add to the curry.